ietf-wg-alto/draft-alto-oam-yang/appendix.md

-# Example: Extending the ALTO O&M Data Model {#alto-ext-model}
+# Examples of Extending the ALTO O&M Data Model {#alto-ext-model}

-Developers and operators can also extend this ALTO O&M data model to align with their own implementations.
+Developers and operators can also extend the ALTO O&M data model to align with their own implementations.
 Specifically, the following nodes of the data model can be augmented: